AnjaHrydziushka/Mindful-Menu-App-client/README.md

 # Mindful Menu App

+:point_right: Click [HERE](https://eager-mccarthy-776004.netlify.app/) to check out the deployed version.

 ## Introduction

 Hello!
-Hi!
-I am Anja, and this is my portfolio project - progressive web application called 'Mindful Menu App'.
+I am Anja, and this is my portfolio project - React progressive web application called 'Mindful Menu App'.
 Please notice, this is MVP, not a final version.
-I'm already working on other cool features I want to implement to this app!
+I'm already working on other cool features I want to implement to this app.
 Stay tuned! :wink:

 ## About the app

 Mindfull Menu App is dedicated to those people who want to eat healthy, but don't want to spend a lot of time cooking.
 The app contains simple, tasty and easy-to-make recipes for every day and any skill level.
 As a user of Mindful Menu App, you can create your own menu and not to be struggling every day with a question "what shall I eat today?".

-This project was bootstrapped with Create React App.
+**Progressive web app**

+Mindfull Menu App is a React progressive web app.
+What does it mean?
+This is an app built from the web technologies like HTML, CSS, and JavaScript, but with a feel and functionality that rivals an actual native app.
+That means once you get the URL of this app, you can save it to your computer or smartphone and use it right from the desktop/home screen!
+Pretty cool, isn't it? :dancer:

 ## Table of contents